Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: The GTU method

 The procedure described above allows us to calculate the UVM price for a particular value $\mathbf{x}$ of $\mathbf{S}_{t}$, at time $t_{n}$, knowing (an approximation of) the price function $\tilde{V}_{n+1}$ at time $t_{n+1}$.

-In order to actively implement this procedure so as to calculate the price at initial time $t=0$, one problem remains to be solved: obtaining an analytical expression of $\tilde{V}_{n}$ from observations $\tilde{V}_{n}\left(\mathbf{x}\right)$ of the same function at certain points.
-To do this, we use GPR regression.
+In order to actively implement this procedure so as to calculate the price at initial time $t=0$, one problem remains to be solved: \arabld{being able to estimate $\tilde{V}_{n}$ at any significant point by exploiting} the observations $\tilde{V}_{n}\left(\mathbf{x}\right)$ of the same function at certain points. \arabld{This is important because the calculation of $V_{n-1}$ relies on the calculation of the function $V_{n}$ at appropriate points.} To this aim, we use GPR regression.
 As described in Section \ref{sec:The-GPR-Tree-Method}, at each time-step $n=1,\dots,N$, we first create a mesh of points $X^{n}$ as in (\ref{eq:X}), but in this case the points $\mathbf{x}^{n,p}$ are define through

 where

 and $\Sigma_{i}^{\text{avg}}$ is the square root of the correlation matrix $\Gamma^{\text{avg}}$, given by

 with